DaudIbrahim/dsa-js/docs/doc.md

     You use mathematical induction to check the correctness of your formula

+#### Recursion Explore

+- Tail Recursion
+- Why Recursion is not always the best choice - YT

 ##### Reference

 - [Discrete Mathematics with Applications](https://www.amazon.com/dp/1337694193/ "Susanna S. Epp")

 - [My Answer on stackoverflow](https://stackoverflow.com/a/75788144/7031530)

-## Eplore

-### Recursion Explore

-- Tail Recursion
-- Why Recursion is not always the best choice - YT